Matt-Adventure-Ardeche/staffhandbook/docs/activities/energisers.md

 * Keep your eyes closed and point to Piet with an outstretched arm.
 Keep your eyes closed and now point to Marie.
 * Open your eyes and see if you got it right and how many others got it right.

-## **Energizer 6** – Clap simultaneously
+## **Energiser 6** – Clap simultaneously

-This energizer trains your sensory acumen because you have to feel each other well.
+This energiser trains your sensory acumen because you have to feel each other well.

 * Make a circle.
 * Clap your hands as you turn to the person standing to your left or right.